 Note that this rule, which also applies at the Authorised Review Officer stage, does not apply where written notification of the decision in question is not sent, or when a person is appealing against a debt decision.
 This rule also does not apply to family tax benefit decisions where different rules and time frames apply.

-When an appeal is made to the AAT, Centrelink must send the AAT a full statement of reasons for its decision and a copy of every relevant document in its possession (s 157(3) SSA Act).
-The AAT must then provide a copy of the statement of reasons to the person appealing (s 158 SSA Act).
-The AAT will also provide a copy of all relevant documents to the person before the hearing.
+When an appeal is made to the AAT, Centrelink must send to the AAT, and to the person appealing, a full statement of reasons for its decision and a copy of every relevant document in its possession (s 37 AAT Act; s 165 SSA Act).

 Prior to a hearing, a person can also demand access to their full records under the Freedom of Information Act 1982 (Cth) (see Freedom of information law).
 The AAT will generally send the person the relevant Centrelink file documents before the appeal hearing, but sometimes the person may wish for additional documents to be considered.

-Prior to the hearing, the AAT may conduct a Pre-hearing Conference between the applicant, the AAT and a Centrelink representative (s 166A SSA Act).
-These are rare and may occur in particularly complex reviews.
-The AAT may give directions about timelines and what evidence is to be brought before the AAT (although this does not limit the evidence that may be brought).
-If agreement is reached between the parties, the AAT may be able to give effect to that decision without proceeding to hearing.
+Prior to scheduling a hearing, the AAT may give directions about timelines and what evidence is to be brought before the AAT (although this does not limit the evidence that may be brought).

-At the hearing the applicant may make submissions to the AAT orally or in writing, and may be represented at the hearing by another person (s 161(3) SSA Act).
-A Centrelink Officer may attend the hearing, but this is rare.
+At the hearing, the applicant will be asked questions by the AAT members and by Centrelink’s representative.
+Each party will be permitted to make submissions orally and/or in writing.
 The hearing can be conducted by telephone or other electronic communications equipment.
 The AAT will provide an interpreter if needed.

-When reviewing a Centrelink decision, the AAT can affirm or vary the decision, set it aside and substitute a new decision or send the matter back to Centrelink for reconsideration.
-When reviewing a decision, the AAT has all the powers and discretions that the SSA Act gives to Centrelink (s 151(1) SSA Act), with the exception of a small list of powers (s 151(2) SSA Act).
+When reviewing a Centrelink decision, the AAT can affirm or vary the decision, set it aside and substitute a new decision, or send the matter back to Centrelink for reconsideration (s 34 AAT Act; s 179 SSA Act).
+The effect of a successful decision and the payment of arrears depends on the date the appeals were lodged.

 Where Centrelink has cancelled, suspended or reduced a pension, benefit or allowance under the SSA Act, and the person affected has appealed to the AAT, Centrelink has the power to declare that payment of the pension, benefit or allowance should continue until the appeal is decided or withdrawn (s 145 SSA Act).
 The AAT cannot hear an appeal against Centrelink’s decision under section 145.
 An urgent hearing should be sought instead as the decision appealed against will operate until the AAT decides to vary it or set it aside.
 A person can also lodge a complaint to the Commonwealth Ombudsman if dissatisfied with Centrelink’s actions.